-The requirements arising out of Article 6(3) of Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora ("the Habitats Directive") in relation to Appropriate Assessment are transposed into Irish law by Part 5 of the European Communities (Birds and Natural Habitats) Regulations, 2011 (as amended) ("the Habitats Regulations") and, where planning permission is required, Part XAB of the Planning and Development Act, 2000 (as amended) ("the Planning and Development Act").
-In accordance with Article 6(3) of the Habitats Directive and Part XAB of the Planning and Development Act, an Appropriate Assessment (AA) Screening Report was prepared to assess whether or not the draft Strategy, either individually or in combination with other plans or projects, was likely to have a significant effect on one or more sites of Community importance for nature conservation ("European Sites").
+The requirements arising out of Article 6(3) of Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora ("the Habitats Directive") in relation to Appropriate Assessment are transposed into Irish law by Part 5 of the European Communities (Birds and Natural Habitats) Regulations, 2011 (as amended) ("the Habitats Regulations").
+In accordance with Article 6(3) of the Habitats Directive and Part 5 of the Habitats Regulations, an Appropriate Assessment (AA) Screening Report was prepared to assess whether or not the draft Strategy, either individually or in combination with other plans or projects, was likely to have a significant effect on one or more European Sites (s).

-In accordance with Article 6(3) of the Habitats Directive and section 177V of the Planning and Development Act, it is the Competent Authority - in this case TII - which carries out the appropriate assessment (AA) which includes inter alia (i) an examination (ii) an analysis (iii) an evaluation (iv) the making of findings (v) the making of conclusions and (vi) the making of a final determination1.
+In accordance with Article 6(3) of the Habitats Directive and Part 5 of the Habitats Regulations, it is the Competent Authority - in this case TII - which carries out the appropriate assessment (AA) which includes inter alia (i) an examination (ii) an analysis (iii) an evaluation (iv) the making of findings (v) the making of conclusions and (vi) the making of a final determination.
 In accordance with Regulation 42(9) of the Habitat Regulations, where a public authority conducts an Appropriate Assessment, they are required to submit the Natura Impact Statement to the Minister no later than six weeks before the plan or project is adopted.
 Regulation 42(10) of the same Regulations states that the public authority shall take account of any submission made by the Minister before concluding Appropriate Assessment.
+In addition to the Regulation 42(10) Ministerial consultation on Appropriate Assessment, a public consultation pursuant to Regulation 42(13) may also be held.
+This provides for the public authority to invite the option of the general public for the purposes of conducting their Appropriate Assessment.